reanahub/reana-demo-worldpopulation/README.rst

     $ firefox outputs/worldpopulation/world_population_analysis.html

-This example uses Yadage workflow engine.
-If you would like to use CWL workflow engine, please just use ``-f reana-cwl.yaml`` with reana-client commands
+Note that this example demonstrated the use of the Yadage workflow engine.
+If you would like to use the CWL workflow engine, please just use ``-f reana-cwl.yaml`` option with the ``reana-client`` commands.

 Thank you for using the `REANA <http://reanahub.io/>`_ reusable analysis platform.